ags2121/DrusillasZoo/README.md

 <li>A “Credits” page accessible from the “Home Page”.
 A UITableView gives
 credit to the author, illustrator, publisher, etc.
 <li>8 pages of unique content, written, illustrated, and read by a 5 year old.
-<li>Uses a .xib ﬁle as interface for the story pages
+<li>Uses a .xib ﬁle as interface for the story pages.
 <li>Creates a bookmark by storing the current page in NSUserDefaults.
 When the apps
 is relaunched, you should be taken to the current page.
 <li>“Read to Me” functionality on each story page.
 When you hit the "read to me" button the words highlight as they are read.